 3.157 FAQ-1012 Why Does "Fit until converged" Generate Different Results Than Multiples of "1 Iteration" When Peak Fitting?

 When performing peak fitting using the Peak Analyzer1, you may occasionally observe different results after using Fit until converged versus fitting 1 Iteration at a time.
-This FAQ will explain why, in general terms, this can be the case.
+This FAQ will explain why.

 If you observe this phenomenon and determine that the results are unacceptable, you can set the